Loading...

 Why is Bronze annual?
 Credit card fees are ~$0.50 + 5% per transaction.
 At $1/mo, over half would go to fees.
 At $12/year, only ~9% goes to fees, so more of your support actually supports the channel.

-One week I might help you optimize credit card rewards (with custom tools).
-The next I might discuss why the cars in my garage are awesome and how I've optimized them.
-The next I might interview an interesting person with an interesting job.
+One video I might help you optimize credit card rewards (with custom tools).
+The next I might talk cars, solar energy, renewable diesel, engineering, news in science.
+All with custom tools if applicable.
+The next I might interview an interesting person with an interesting job, nothing is off limits.

 I want this channel to be 100% funded by you through “Patreon style” subscriptions on this site.
-No ads on the website, and I will never accept a single, even slightly sketchy, sponsorship integration into my videos on this channel.
+No ads on the website, and I will never do any even slightly sketchy sponsorships into my videos on this channel.

 This website is free to use with no ads.
 There may be an occasional tool that requires a subscription to use, but that will be rare and only when a feature costs me significant money to host or run.